dornech/utils-mystuff/CONTRIBUTING.md

 # Contributing

-Welcome to the contributor guide of Personal utils package for Python.
+Welcome to the contributor guide of Personal utilities package for Python.

 This document focuses on getting any potential contributor familiarized with the development processes, but [other kinds of contributions] are also appreciated.